 Chicken Breeds vs Standards

 The term “breed’ is simply a name to identify a group of related chickens.
-The type of breed you choose when raising chickens will depend on the purpose of you getting chickens in the first place.
+The type of breed you choose when raising chickens will depend on the purpose of your getting chickens in the first place.

-Some breeds are more suited to warm climates as others are more suited to cold climates.
+Some breeds are more suited to warm climates while others are more suited to cold climates.
 There are breeds that are best for egg-laying, and some for their meat.
 Many breeds provide both and are called dual-purpose chickens.

 Breeds are also split by temperament.
 Some have good temperaments and some are not so good.

 The term “standard” is used by the American Poultry Association.
 It is used when judging poultry to describe the different characteristics of each breed.

 By learning as much as possible about the different breeds and standards you can make a more informed decision as to which type of chicken or chickens are best for your situation.

 Before I explain the different breeds of chickens, it is a good idea to understand the difference between raising chickens for meat and raising chickens for eggs.